 Basically any game can be transformed into a virtual version with a little bit of imagination.
 Knit club, fight club, dance club whatever your vibe just please remember to include everyone, especially those who are vulnerable to loneliness during this challenging time and don’t assume the loudest in the group is fine.
 The extroverts will be finding this change hard too.
 Stay safe, have fun, tag me @twoscotsabroad

-Bookmark this by pinning
+Bookmark this guide to games to play over Zoom by pinning

 Please share your ideas in the comments below or talk to me/tag me in your pics on social media @twoscotsabroad